-There are number of reports on chemical constituents isolated from the different parts of Prosopis juliflora viz. root, stem, leaf, bark, pods and flowers which have been reported in literature [3].
-P. julifora seed gum solution in water is used as viscosity improver for fracturing geological formations, stable to bacteria, with low residue content and high viscosity was reported [4].
-The use of polysaccharide from endosperm of P.
+There are number of reports on chemical constituents isolated from the different parts of Prosopisjuliflora viz. root, stem, leaf, bark, pods and flowers which have been reported in literature[4].
+P. julifora seed gum solution in water is used as viscosity improver for fracturing geological formations, stable to bacteria, with low residue content and high viscosity was reported[5].
+The use of polysaccharide from endosperm of P. juliflora as a thickening agent was reported [6].

-juliflora as a thickening agent was reported [5].
-Detailed knowledge of the chemical nature of this type of polysaccharide is of interest to the plant chemist for its further utilization.
+P. juliflora is a widely distributed weed, and is a cheap and promising source of galactomannan polysaccharides, but not being utilized presently.
+So, further research on detailed knowledge of the chemical nature of this type of polysaccharide is of interest to the plant chemist for its further utilization.

 P.juliflora polysaccharide produces one hepta-, one octa-, and one nonasaccharide on partial hydrolysis.
-In the present paper only methylation and periodate analysis results of heptasaccharide has been discussed.
+In the present paper methylation, 1H NMR, 13C NMR studies and periodateoxidation results of Octasaccharidehas been discussed.
 The present paper is a part of complete structure elucidation of P.juliflora polysaccharide.